Is porn the problem?

 By focusing on something as simple and understandable as porn, policy makers are able to avoid having to dig into the much more challenging question of how is the internet changing us as individuals, communities, and societies?
 Pointing at porn and calling it the problem is a lot more palatable than suggesting that maybe we're experiencing a fundamental breakdown in how we think and feel as humans.

 Around the world, we're already seeing increasing regulation and attempts to control the production, distribution, and accessibility of porn.
-The momentum for the regulation and restriction of adult entertainment appears to be increasing - adults can't be trusted to watch porn.
+The momentum for the regulation and restriction of adult entertainment appears to be increasing - the world seems to be shifting towards a consensus that adults can't be trusted to watch porn.

 History shows us that attempts to restrict access to adult entertainment pushes porn underground and increases the risks for everyone involved, but it seems like everyone wants to turn the clock back to the 1950s and we're all about to experience our trad-wife era.

-As governments try to tell you why you're miserable, ask yourself - is your porn use problematic, or has capitalism fucked you over?
+As governments try to explain and justify to you why you're miserable, ask yourself - is your porn use problematic, or has capitalism fucked you over?

 Join the Telegram channel for the Naked Men Talking community